In This Article

 - Attending house meetings or 12-step meetings

 - Signing in and out when being away from the home

-If the person living in the home does not have a job, afternoons may consist of searching for employment, helping with household chores, or providing community service acts.
-Evenings usually entail alcohol-free meals with housemates and support group therapy sessions.
-Nighttime is reserved for free time, where people usually call home to loved ones, read books, or simply watch television.
+Residents usually enjoy healthy meals in the evening, followed by group therapy sessions.
+Nighttime is reserved for free time, where people usually call their loved ones, read books, or simply watch television.